Generic framework for non-perturbative QCD in light hadrons: Conclusion

 \section{Conclusion}

-In this work, we have explored the intricate vacuum topological structures such as instantons, dyons (monopoles), and center vortices.
-Their RG evolution across different energy scales are analyzed through several gradient flow techniques, revealing extraordinary topological landscape in the QCD vacuum.
+This work has reviewed the vacuum topological structures such as instantons, dyons, and center vortices.
+Their RG evolution across different energy scales are studied through several techniques on lattice QCD, revealing extraordinary topological landscape in the QCD vacuum.
 Among these structures, center vortices are believed to play a crucial role in the confinement mechanism and instantons serve as the underlying drivers of chiral and conformal symmetry breaking.
-By establishing a generic framework based on the topological vacuum structure, we have provided a systematic non-perturbative approach to the calculation of VEVs, hadron matrix elements, and form factors, thereby offering a robust theory for analyzing QCD phenomena beyond perturbation theory.
+By establishing a generic framework based on the topological vacuum structure, a systematic non-perturbative approach to the calculation of VEVs, hadron matrix elements, and form factors has been provided, thereby offering a robust theory for analyzing QCD phenomena beyond perturbation theory.
 Furthermore, our extension of the canonical instanton liquid ensemble to the grand canonical framework enables a more comprehensive treatment of topological vacuum fluctuations, enhancing the predictive power of the framework.
-This work thus lays the foundation for a deeper understanding of QCD vacuum structure and its fundamental role in the emergence of hadronic properties.
+By reviewing recent progress across this series of works, a foundation has been established for a deeper understanding of the QCD vacuum structure and its fundamental role in the emergence of hadronic properties.